paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/system_level_modelling_wear_out.md

 Stand-by system with switching device
 ```

 Two scenarios have to be considered to include the reliability of a switch in the analysis with two probabilities can be considered.
 The first one is the probability of the switch performing the action (i.e., switching) when requested to do so, the Switch Probability per Request, which is expressed as a static probability.
 The second probability takes into account the possibility that the switch could fail before the active component fails, as the switch might wear out with age due to material {term}`degradation <Degradation>`.
 However, a switch failure does not cause the system to fail immediately, but if the active component fails and the switch has also failed, then the system cannot be switched to the standby component and it therefore fails.
-The reliability of the system including switching is given by the following equation {cite:t}`sys-time-dependent-system-reliability`.
+The reliability of the system including switching is given by the following equation {cite:p}`sys-time-dependent-system-reliability`.

 ````{admonition} Equation
 :class: equation